Kymberly has managed many chronic illnesses for 25+ years, including sciatica, costochondritis, fibromyalgia, PTSD, endometriosis, and more.

 The most recent progestin-only pill, Visanne, uses a different type of progestin.
-Visanne is the first medication to specifically target endometriosis, and is slowly being approved around the world.
-However, this is not a birth control pill, other contraceptive measure should also be taken.
+Visanne is the first medication to specifically target endometriosis and is slowly being approved around the world.
+However, this is not a birth control pill; other contraceptive measures should also be taken.

-- A 3 month injection (such as Depo-provera), was shown to be just as useful as progestin-only daily pills in reducing endometriosis symptoms, but has increased side effects.[2,5]
+- A three-month injection (such as Depo-provera), was shown to be just as useful as progestin-only daily pills in reducing endometriosis symptoms but has increased side effects.[2,5]

-- A 3 year implant (such as Implanon), can be injected under the skin in the upper arm, and slowly releases progestin into the body.
+- A three-year implant (such as Implanon) can be injected under the skin in the upper arm and slowly releases progestin into the body.
 It also has increased side effects.

-Although breakthrough bleeding and spotting is common, many endometriosis patients are happy with how it controls symptoms.[2,3]
+Although breakthrough bleeding and spotting are common, many endometriosis patients are happy with how it controls symptoms.[2,3]

-- The 5 year slow-release Mirena IUD, deposits progestin directly into the uterus over time.
+- The five-year slow-release Mirena IUD deposits progestin directly into the uterus over time.
 This method is recommended for women who have adenomyosis, as it lessens bleeding significantly.[2,4,5]

 Zoladex (goserelin acetate) was originally developed to treat prostate and breast cancer, but has been useful in reducing endometriosis and adenomyosis growths.
-It is also used when then blood supply to endometrial lesions prevent safe removal in operations.
+It is also used when the blood supply to endometrial lesions prevents safe removal in operations.

-A 3 month treatment in between operations 2 and 3 and another 6 month course after operation #5, left me never wanting another course, even if I was allowed!
+A three-month treatment in between operations two and three and another six-month course after operation #5, left me never wanting another course, even if I was allowed!

 The full spectrum of menopause symptoms, plus extreme nausea, dizziness, memory problems, non-functioning immune system, and more, were not helped, even with the add-back dose of estrogen.

-Unfortunately, the endometriosis lesions started growing in my bowel around 2 years after my second Zoladex treatment, and the adenomyomas are starting to regrow.
+Unfortunately, the endometriosis lesions started growing in my bowel around two years after my second Zoladex treatment, and the adenomyomas are starting to regrow.

-As it can substantially decrease bone density, and increases the risk of osteoporosis, a maximum treatment of two 6-month courses is recommended in a lifetime.
+As it can substantially decrease bone density and increases the risk of osteoporosis, a maximum treatment of two six-month courses is recommended in a lifetime.
 Although for difficult cases, this is often extended.

 It is injected monthly, as a slow-release implant, into the fatty tissue of the stomach.